 The applicant resides, either as a tenant or an owner, in a housing complex which provides off-street parking and has reasonable access to said parking and an on-site handicapped parking space has been provided by the owner of the housing complex.

-When an applicant has been denied a request for a handicapped parking space by the Engineering Division on the basis of the criteria contained in § 259-2 of this chapter, the applicant has the right to appeal, within 10 days of such denial, to the Municipal Council of the City of Paterson.
+When an applicant has been denied a request for a handicapped parking space by the Traffic Division on the basis of the criteria contained in § 259-2 of this chapter, the applicant has the right to appeal, within 10 days of such denial, to the Municipal Council of the City of Paterson.

 Denials based upon parking restrictions or traffic considerations outlined in § 259-2A of this chapter, however, are not subject to appeal and require a revision of the location for the space.

-The Office of Aging and Handicapped Services of the Department of Health and Human Services of the City of Paterson shall investigate all appeals from the denial by the Engineering Division for a handicapped parking space and report its findings to the Municipal Council of the City of Paterson within 30 days of the filing of appeal.
+The Office of Aging and Handicapped Services of the Department of Health and Human Services of the City of Paterson shall investigate all appeals from the denial by the Traffic Division for a handicapped parking space and report its findings to the Municipal Council of the City of Paterson within 30 days of the filing of appeal.

-Upon approval of a request for a designated handicapped parking space and passage of a resolution or ordinance by the Municipal Council of the City of Paterson designating said space, the applicant shall receive a letter notifying the applicant that the space has been so designated and that it is the applicant's responsibility to notify the Department of Public Works, Division of Engineering, of the City of Paterson in the event that the designated handicapped parking space is no longer required.
+Upon approval of a request for a designated handicapped parking space and passage of a resolution or ordinance by the Municipal Council of the City of Paterson designating said space, the applicant shall receive a letter notifying the applicant that the space has been so designated and that it is the applicant's responsibility to notify the Department of Public Works, Division of Traffic, of the City of Paterson in the event that the designated handicapped parking space is no longer required.

-Annually, upon the anniversary of the creation of the handicapped parking space by resolution or ordinance, written notice shall be sent by the applicant to the Division of Engineering, on forms provided by the City, indicating that a valid and continued need for the handicapped parking space exists.
+Annually, upon the anniversary of the creation of the handicapped parking space by resolution or ordinance, written notice shall be sent by the applicant to the Division of Traffic on forms provided by the City, indicating that a valid and continued need for the handicapped parking space exists.
 In the event that such notice is not received within 30 days of the anniversary date, the handicapped parking space sign at that location shall be removed and a resolution or ordinance will be presented to the City Council to repeal the designated handicapped parking space.

 The provisions of this chapter shall apply to all designated handicapped parking spaces created within the City of Paterson, except that handicapped parking spaces requested for general public use by public buildings, including but not limited to businesses, schools and hospitals, are not subject to the renewal provision of this chapter.